brainlet-ali/digi_state/README.md

 ## What it does

-The proposed solution is very simple on investors end.
+The proposed solution is very simple on investors' end.
 All they have to do is to scan a QR code to start investing in government verified real estate projects with confidence.
-The government will issue a QR code after verification for any project/unit/property that a real estate agent/developer requests.
-The real estate developers can use these QR code in their marketing materials or on premises.
+The government will issue a QR code after verification for any project/unit/property which a real estate agent/developer requests for approval.
+The real estate developers then can use these QR codes in their marketing materials or on premises.

 ## How we built it

 This project is at ideation stage.
-An API needs to be build to consumed by dashboards and mobile apps.
+An API needs to be build to be consumed by dashboards and mobile apps.
 APIs/Backend will be built in Laravel (PHP), dashboards in React JS and mobile apps for Android/iOS in React Native. (see project media for data flow)

 ## What we learned

-Critical thinking speaking session have helped to bring more clarity and refinement to solution model that is presented.
+Qarib Kazmi and Hania Zia talks helped to bring more clarity and refinement to solution model/UI that is being presented.

 ## What's next for Digi State